aadarshadhakalg/certifly/README.md

 1. **Prepare your template image:**

-   Create a template image (e.g., `certificate_template.png`) with placeholders where you want recipient information to appear.
+   Prepare certificate template image in PNG or JPEG/JPG format.

 2. **Prepare your CSV data file:**